nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

-The class :class:`~eventsourcing.dcb.persistence.DCBEventStore` encapsulates both an instance of :class:`~eventsourcing.dcb.persistence.DCBMapper` and an instance of :class:`~eventsourcing.dcb.api.DCBRecorder`, and presents methods for getting and putting instances of :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject`.
+The class :class:`~eventsourcing.dcb.persistence.DCBEventStore` encapsulates both an instance of :class:`~eventsourcing.dcb.persistence.DCBMapper` and an instance of :class:`~eventsourcing.dcb.api.DCBRecorder`, and presents methods for getting and putting instances of :class:`~eventsourcing.dcb.domain.Mutates`.

 A request to get a set of "decision" events will have one or many :class:`~eventsourcing.dcb.domain.Selector` objects.
 The selectors will be converted to a :class:`~eventsourcing.dcb.api.DCBQuery` that has one :class:`~eventsourcing.dcb.api.DCBQueryItem` for each selector.
 The :class:`~eventsourcing.dcb.api.DCBQuery` is used to read :class:`~eventsourcing.dcb.api.DCBEvent` instances from the :class:`~eventsourcing.dcb.api.DCBRecorder`.
-The :class:`~eventsourcing.dcb.persistence.DCBMapper` is then used to reconstruct :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject` instances from the :class:`~eventsourcing.dcb.api.DCBEvent` instances.
+The :class:`~eventsourcing.dcb.persistence.DCBMapper` is then used to reconstruct :class:`~eventsourcing.dcb.domain.Mutates` instances from the :class:`~eventsourcing.dcb.api.DCBEvent` instances.

-A request to put a sequence of "decision" events works in the reverse direction, first the mapper is used to convert :class:`~eventsourcing.dcb.domain.CanMutateEnduringObject` instances to :class:`~eventsourcing.dcb.api.DCBEvent` instances, and then the :class:`~eventsourcing.dcb.api.DCBEvent` instances are appended to the database by the recorder.
+A request to put a sequence of "decision" events works in the reverse direction, first the mapper is used to convert :class:`~eventsourcing.dcb.domain.Mutates` instances to :class:`~eventsourcing.dcb.api.DCBEvent` instances, and then the :class:`~eventsourcing.dcb.api.DCBEvent` instances are appended to the database by the recorder.